leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 connection-address:  is taken from RFC 4566 [RFC4566].
 It is the IP address of the candidate.
 When parsing this field, an agent can differentiate an IPv4 address and an IPv6 address by presence of a colon in its value -- the presence of a colon indicates IPv6.
 An agent MUST ignore candidate lines that include candidates with IP address versions that are not supported or recognized.

+connection-address:  is taken from RFC 4566 [RFC4566].
+It is the IP address of the candidate, allowing for IPv4 addresses, IPv6 addresses, and fully qualified domain names (FQDNs).
+When parsing this field, an agent can differentiate an IPv4 address and an IPv6 address by presence of a colon in its value - the presence of a colon indicates IPv6.
+An agent generating local candidates MUST NOT use FQDN addresses.
+An agent processing remote candidates MUST ignore candidate lines that include candidates with FQDN or IP address versions that are not supported or recognized.
+The procedures for generation and handling of FQDN candidates, as well as, how agents indicate support for such procedures, need to be specified in an extension specification.

 port:  is also taken from RFC 4566 [RFC4566].
 It is the port of the candidate.

 transport:  indicates the transport protocol for the candidate.
 This specification only defines UDP.
 However, extensibility is provided to allow for future transport protocols to be used with ICE by extending the sub-registry "ICE Transport Protocols" under "Interactive Connectivity Establishment (ICE)" registry.